emarcey/useless_slack_utils/README.md

 Implemented:
   - Random_Reply: send a random reply to a user from a list any time they message you
+  - Mark_Read: For all those pesky notifications where your coworkers hit @channel on meaningless stuff.
+Mark those as read and ignore them.
+  - Message Type: IMs

 Planned:
   - Set_Typing: whenever someone starts typing in a channel, set yourself to typing as well.
 Stop typing when they stop.
-  - Mark_Read: For all those pesky notifications where your coworkers hit @channel on meaningless stuff.
-Mark those as read and ignore them.
+  - Message Type: Public Channels, Private Channels

 ## Installation